microsoft/nni/examples/nas/spos/README.md

 ```

 By default, it will use `architecture_final.json`.
 This architecture is provided by the official repo (converted into NNI format).
 You can use any architecture (e.g., the architecture found in step 2) with `--fixed-arc` option.

+## Current Reproduction Results

+Reproduction is still undergoing.
+Due to the gap between official release and original paper, we compare our current results with official repo (our run) and paper.

+* Evolution phase is almost aligned with official repo.
+Our evolution algorithm shows a converging trend and reaches ~65% accuracy at the end of search.
+* Retrain phase is not aligned.
+Our retraining code, which uses the architecture released by the authors, reaches 72.14% accuracy, still having a gap towards 73.61% by official release and 74.3% reported in original paper.